3.3.3 Family and Friends and Connected Person Carers

 - Family and friends foster carers - including information about the local authority's powers and duties including circumstances in which a child may become Accommodated by the local authority or in which Care Proceedings may be instigated, and how and by whom such decisions are made; and information from the authority's fostering service's Statement of Purpose in so far as it relates particularly to Family and Friends (Connected Persons) who are approved as foster carers;

-- Special Guardianship, Residence Orders and Adoption - To support the stable placement of children within their families, the 1989 Act has been amended to allow relatives to apply for a Residence Order or Special Guardianship Order without the permission of the court after caring for the child for one year, instead of three years as was previously the case.
+- Special Guardianship, Child Arrangements Orders and Adoption - To support the stable placement of children within their families, the 1989 Act has been amended to allow relatives to apply for a Child Arrangements Order or Special Guardianship Order without the permission of the court after caring for the child for one year, instead of three years as was previously the case.
 See Complaints, Compliments and Representations Procedure.

 The assessment and approval process for Family and Friends (Connected Persons) who apply to be foster carers for a specific Child Looked After, so that those to be assessed are clear about what is expected of them, how they will be judged, what support will be offered during the assessment process, and the reasons for this.
 See Assessment and Approval of Foster Carers Procedure.